Find out how to request access to personal data that HMRC holds about you, or someone who has died.

 - National Insurance payments

-If you’re applying through a solicitor or tax agent for a SAR, you’ll need to complete the HMRC consent form, this authorises HMRC to release information directly to them.
+If you apply through a solicitor or tax agent, you’ll need to complete the HMRC consent form, which authorises HMRC to release information directly to them.
 They’ll include your consent with your application.

 - full name